What does an Apple Watch do – Apple Watch features (2025)

 The Apple Watch can also track your daily workout.
 Press the Digital Crown and look for the green icon with the image of a person running.
 If you tap the icon and scroll through the list you will find the workout that suits your activity covering everything from yoga to high-intensity interval training.
 Tap the three dots on the upper right and it will open up individual tracking adjustments, for example, the time target and your calorie count.

-The Apple iWatch, together with the Cardiogram app, can reportedly detect one of the most common heart arrhythmia called atrial fibrillation.
+The Apple iWatch, together with the Cardiogram app, can reportedly detect one of the most common heart arrhythmia (irregular heart rhythms) called atrial fibrillation.
 Not only that, the accuracy rate is pretty high, which makes it not only convenient but reliable as well.

 Navigate around with the help of Apple Maps